 I have not found any evidence that Arthur fought in WW1: there are military records for several Arthur Phillips but none match his age and occupation.
 Conversely there are indications that he continued his acting and theatrical production career, as noted below.Top

 Arthur and Christie - togetherArthur and Christie's first daughter Alice Rosemary Desiree was born on May 26th 1916 and her birth was registered at Marylebone, suggesting they lived in that area.
 The Stage of the same year records that Arthur played the Jew in Sisyphus and the Wandering Jew at the Little Theatre.
 It seems Christie focused on bringing up her daughter and gave up acting.
-The family moved to Brentford within the next couple of years, evidenced by the following book inscription:
+The family moved to Brentford within the next couple of years:

 From around this date another inscription: